nicoco007/DynamicOpenVR/TROUBLESHOOTING.md

     ![](Documentation/Images/done.png)

-## Getting to the binding editor when the "Edit this Binding" button is not visible
+## Getting to the binding editor when the Edit this Binding button is not visible

 1. Close the binding management popup and click "Show" under "Advanced Settings" in the bottom left corner.
 You should now see the "Show Old Binding UI" button; press it.